-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”).
-It has been approved by the board of Marubeni Europe plc and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2017 (“FY2016”).
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 (the “Act”). and constitutes our slavery and human trafficking statement for the financial year ending 31st March 2020 (“FY2019”).

-Norton Way Motors Limited (the “Company”) is owned by Marubeni Corporation and Marubeni Europe plc who in turn is a wholly-owned subsidiary of Marubeni Corporation, one of Japan’s largest trading and investment companies.
-The Company is headquartered in Letchworth.
+Norton Way Motors Ltd (the “Company”) is owned by Marubeni Corporation and Marubeni Europe plc who in turn is a wholly-owned subsidiary of Marubeni Corporation, one of Japan’s largest trading and investment companies.
+The Company is headquartered in Letchworth Garden City, Hertfordshire.

 The Company is a Multi Franchise Motor Dealer Group operating in the UK.

 We supply New & Used vehicles into both the Retail and Commercial sectors.
-We also provide Servicing, Bodyshop facilities & Parts Provision via 8 Dealerships.
+We also provide Servicing, Bodyshop facilities & Parts Provision.